neuroinformatics-unit/datashuttle/docs/source/pages/get_started.md

 will only transfer behavioral data type folders, for sessions 1 and 5 from all subjects.

+Along with the @TO@ flag, a wildcard @*@ flag can also be used in subject or session names.

 ## Logging

-Detailed logs of all configuration changes, directory creation and data transfers are logged to a .datashuttle directory in the local project directory.
+Detailed logs of all configuration changes, full paths to created directories and data transfers are logged to a .datashuttle directory in the local project directory.
 These logs are named with the command (e.g. make_config_file), date and time of creation.